XuShenLZ/Multi_Car_Parking/README.md

 6. Install python dependencies
 	1. (For Debug) `pip install ipdb`
 7. Clone the git repository, and add `--recursive` property
-8. Change the H-OBCA path in ".../src/parking/launch/parking_parameters.yaml"
+8. Change the H-OBCA path and CSV saving path in ".../src/parking/launch/parking_parameters.yaml" and "car_control.py"

 ## Update log
 ### 06/30/2019
 1. **[large-map branch]** Fixed the data saving function so that the weird dead lock can be investigated
+2. **[large-map branch]** Added random_all strategy which select randomly in all free spots.

 ### 06/29/2019
 1. **[large-map branch]** Added Solo strategy, which assigns space from end to front with interval, then starts from end again.